 Listen up, yogurt makers!!!

-It’s really simple.
-Grab a half gallon of whole or 2% milk along with a couple cups of whey you’ve saved from making Greek yogurt.
+It’s simple.
+Grab a half-gallon of whole or 2% milk along with a couple of cups of whey you’ve saved from making Greek yogurt.
 Whisk together in a saucepan and heat on top of the stove without stirring.

 Use a slotted spoon to remove curds to a fine-mesh strainer.
-Let ricotta drain to your preferred dryness.
+Let the ricotta drain to your preferred dryness.
 Season with a pinch of salt.
+Easy.
+Right?